BrachioLab/SuperActivators/README.md

 python scripts/all_inversion_stats.py
 ```

+After completing the analysis, all quantitative results (detection metrics, F1 scores, precision/recall curves, etc.) will be saved in the `Quant_Results/` folder.

 ### Extended Analysis (Optional):

-After the main pipeline, run these for additional insights:
+After the main analysis, run these for additional insights:

 ```bash
 # Compare with baseline aggregation methods (max token, mean token, last token, random token)